Jean-LouisH/Omnific/README.md

 **This project is in pre-alpha**

 [Omnia](https://github.com/Jean-LouisH/Omnia) is a game engine I'm developing for fun, study and technical demonstrations.
-It doubles as a real-time software framework for interactive applications.
+It doubles as an interactive software framework.
 It is designed to be customizable, general purpose, data-driven, and lightweight.

 The name "Omnia" stems from the prefix "Omni-" which means "all."
 It is loosely based on the term "Omnific" which means ["all-creating"](https://www.merriam-webster.com/dictionary/omnific).